I suck at New Year's Resolutions. Most of them are boring which is one reason we don't really stick with them.

 According to some statistics I didn't fake myself, about 70% of all people abandon their New Year's resolutions already at the end of January.
-It makes sense.
+I mean, it makes sense.
 Most of these resolutions are unattainable and the majority of them are just plain boring.
-Things like, "work out a lot, be healthy" or other crazy goals are just too easy to break as they aren't specific enough.
+Things like, work out a lot, be healthy or other crazy goals are just too easy to break.

 Now, I don't know about you but if that sounds familiar I might have something for you.